mihlalimakunga/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $PATH | tr ":" "\n" | wc -l : Script that counts the number of directories in the PATH.

 printenv : Script that lists environment variables.

+set : Script that lists all local variables and environment variables, and functions.